Explore Careers - Job Market Report

 This Chart contains data for Projection of Job Openings vs. Job Seekers for Canada.
 Information is available in the following tables.

 |Projected Job Seekers||31,686||100%|

 In which industry or sector do people in this occupation find jobs in Canada?

 This table shows the industry and sectors employing the highest number of people in this occupation.

 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Steamfitters, Pipefitters and Sprinkler System Installers) is part of a larger group called Plumbers, Pipefitters and Gas Fitters (NOC 725).
-According to the Labour Force Survey (2009), 11% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 9% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?